Need some motivation to take a break from your phone and do some good at the same time? UNICEF may have an answer.

-The organization is UNICEF.
 I decide to check it out myself by going to tap.unicefusa.org.
 First a message: “Millions of children lack clean water.
 How long can you go without something less vital…like your phone?”
 Then the screen changes, and there are the blue bubbles and the challenge: “Go without your phone to help give clean water to children in need.”
-To work, the phone has to be “steady”—set down and immobile.
+To work, the phone has to be “steady”set down and immobile.
 Then the clock starts ticking.
 And the project’s sponsors, currently Giorgio Armani Fragrances, provide funding for water for the amount of time that people participate.

-From a message on the screen, I learn that a 5-minute shower uses enough water to fill nine buckets for a child in need.
-After 1 minute, comes the encouragement, “Keep going!
+From a message on the screen, I learn that a five-minute shower uses enough water to fill nine buckets for a child in need.
+After one minute, comes the encouragement, “Keep going!
 Four more minutes can raise enough for one day of water for a child in need.”
 Later, “Here’s a fact: 6 billion text messages are sent each day.”

 Try it yourself and see what happens.